Consumption Partial Insurance in the Presence of Tail Income Risk: Abstract

 \section{Abstract}

-We measure the extent of consumption insurance to income shocks accounting for high-order moments of the income distribution.
-We derive a nonlinear consumption function, in which the extent of insurance varies with the sign and magnitude of income shocks.
-Using PSID data, we estimate an asymmetric pass-through of bad versus good permanent shocks – 17\% of a $3\sigma$ negative shock transmits to consumption compared to 9\% of an equal-sized positive shock – and the pass-through increases as the shock worsens.
-Our results are consistent with surveys of consumption responses to hypothetical events and suggest that tail income risk matters substantially for consumption.\\
+We propose a simple framework to measure consumption insurance against income shocks that accounts for higher-order moments of the income distribution.
+We derive a nonlinear consumption function in which the extent of insurance varies with both the sign and magnitude of shocks.
+Using recent PSID data, we estimate an asymmetric pass-through of bad versus good permanent shocks -- 17\% of a $3\sigma$ negative shock transmits to consumption versus 9\% of an equal-sized positive shock -- with greater pass-through as shocks worsen.
+These consumption transmission rates further vary by age, wealth, and along the income distribution.
+Our results align with survey responses to hypothetical events and suggest that tail risk matters substantially for consumption. \\[5pt]